square/connect-api-examples/README.md

 1. Click the *Open* button beside your sandbox test account to open the sandbox seller dashboard.
 Follow the instructions in this and the next section within the sandbox seller dashboard

-1. If your business has more than 1 location, make sure you select the location provided in the `.env` file from the dropdown on the Dashboard's *Home page*

 1. Click on the *Appointments* tab on the left-hand side panel

+1. If your business has more than 1 location, make sure you select the location provided in the `.env` file on the *Appointments* page

 1. Click on the *Get Started* button on the center of the page